LukeGrahamLandry/franca/devlog.md

 - tried to take advantage of that in call_dynamic_values to use a Typ index as a key but it got more complicated than seemed reasonable (have to include FnType.unary somehow) and didn't work so gave up.
 - lock more to make `-d t` work better but still not actually fixed?
+- added a bake() for Mutex to make sure you don't get stuck with a locked on in your exe if you had threads at comptime.
+- can reproduce mutex problem pretty quickly running `franca examples/import_c/test/test.fr` in a loop.
+  - symptoms:
+    - "tried to unlock someone else's mutex" in acquire()
+    - "tried to lock an already locked mutex" in release()
+  - with FRANCA_NO_CACHE you crash in init_codegen_worker all the time. so i think that's a different problem.
+  - does NOT happen if you compile to an exe or if you compile to .frc explicitly and compile that to an exe. and it's not just the first time that fails when running a franca file so it DOES happen without the frontend running at all.
+  - so problem happens when the compiler calls main() without franca_runtime_init. that makes sense, env.thread_index will be 1 but the callee's NEXT_THREAD_ID will still be 1 so when it spawns a thread, they're not unique and everything dies.
+  - seems fixed. used to crash in under 10 seconds, now i can run the loop for 6 minutes and it's fine.

 ## (Jul 29)